lip6/coriolis/documentation/UsersGuide/UsersGuide.rst

 The |Etesian| placer is a state of the art (as of 2015) analytical placer.
 It is within ``5%`` of other placers' solutions, but is normally a bit worse than ePlace.
 This |Coriolis| tool is actually an encapsulation of |Coloquinte| which *is* the placer.
-|Coloquinte| is provided as a separate library, see the building instructions.

 .. note:: *Instance Uniquification Unsupported:* a same logical instance cannot have two different placements.
 So, either you manually make a clone of it or you